Tootooroo/Companion/INSTALL.md

 A Command Prompt window opens.

-If Windows displays a security warning, continue only if you downloaded the files from the expected Companion repository and your organization allows them.
-If company security blocks the launcher, contact your administrator instead of disabling security software.
+If Windows displays a security warning, continue only if you downloaded the files from the expected Companion repository.

 ## 3. Let first-time setup finish